 Frames and narratives of translation and of migration in Europe

 This project seeks to advance research on the role of translation as a key mechanism of migration control and on the study of cross-linguistically existent discourse patterns.
+I am the joint principal investigator, along with María Aguilar Solano (UPF).
 The main research objectives are

 - to identify frames of migration and of translation in contact zones of migration in Spain and Germany, and to investigate whether particular frames can be observed cross-linguistically, which would imply the existence of cross-nationally identifiable discourse patterns or narratives on migration